estebangarviso/bash-scripts/README.md

 Read usage methods in the scripts in order to know how to use them.
 Files are named as `bash-scripts/main/<service>/<action>.sh`.

-_Scripts tested on Ubuntu 22.04 LTS._
+_Scripts tested on Linux Ubuntu 22.04 and Mac Darwin 21.0_

 ## Scripts for Cloud Services